Explore your options with personal loans

 One way you could do that is an online personal loan calculator.
 NerdWallet and other companies offer personal loan calculators free of charge.
 While tools like that can be useful, don’t forget that they show you an estimate and not the final loan.

 Not necessarily, but it can make the application process easier.
 Fiona lists different types of lenders, such as credit unions, banks, and others.
+You can explore your options and apply for a loan on the same business day.
 This means that Fiona can show personal loans to those with different credit profiles.
-While having good credit can give you more options, Fiona gives you the chance to find the best personal loans for your situation.
+While having excellent credit can give you more options, Fiona gives you the chance to find the best personal loans for your situation.

 If you make payments on time, your credit report will likely improve over the loan repayment term.
 Keep in mind that your credit score is also impacted by credit usage (how much of your available credit you’re actually using) and any high-interest credit card debt.